charles-uno/Bloodlines/02_the_world_and_its_people.md

 ## Halflings

-Between the forests of the Elves and the swamps of the Goblins lay the rolling grasslands of the Halflings.
-Their small towns are surrounded by swaths of tilled fields.
+The west of the world is a massive grassland interspersed with hills, streams, and well-worn roads.
+These plains are home to the Halflings.
+They live in small, agrarian communities, each surrounded by vineyards, pastures, and fields of grain.

-Halflings are a short folk with smooth, round cheeks.
-They sport curly hair on their heads, as well as on the tops of their almost-always-bare feet.
+Halflings are short – far more so than the Dwarves – with round bellies and faces.
+They are smooth-cheeked but sport dark, curly hair on their heads and on top of their almost-always-bare feet.
+Halflings have a penchant for theatricality; they tend to dress in bright colors, even when working the fields, and can often be heard sharing songs and poetry.

-Halflings are quiet artisans.
-Disinterested in danger and adventure, they are content to farm their grains, brew their ales, and whittle their trinkets.
+Halfling society is familial.
+Children defer to their parents, who in turn defer to the local elders.
+Halflings traditionally greet one another as brother or sister, aunt or uncle, niece or nephew, even in the absence of blood relation.
+While there is no formal relationship between Halfling communities, trade between them is common; they also intermingle regularly due to the Halflings' penchant for festivals.

+Halfling magic stems from Dina, the goddess of wine and revelry.
+She watches over all of her children, but most of all favors parents, lovers, and mischief-makers.
+Dina holds dominion over charms and illusions.